huaminghuangtw/Brainfoodie/posts/44-harsh-truths-about-human-nature.md

 [^1]: _[“Real success is success with self.
 It’s not in having things, but in having mastery, having victory over self.” — Anwar Sadat](https://www.azquotes.com/quote/856603)_
 [^2]: _[“The ultimate success metric is whether you get what you want out of life.
 But that’s harder than it sounds because it’s easy to try to copy someone who wants something you don’t.” — Morgan Housel](https://collabfund.com/blog/your-way-is-the-only-way/)_
 [^3]: _[“If you define success on the basis of comparison to others, you will never feel successful.
 The only way to feel successful is to create your own definition of success, rather than consenting to one that was handed to you.” — Sahil Bloom](https://www.sahilbloom.com/newsletter/13-harsh-truths-about-success-nobody-told-you)_
-[^4]: The most important thing in life is _not having_ what you want, but _knowing_ what you want—figuring it out is everything!